 One of the things that will help this to happen is bringing records about people's health and social care into a single system using a common and consistent electronic care record.
-This will have the following benefits for patients:
+This is called the Population Health and Care system and it will have the following benefits for patients:

 - Reducing delays in care and treatment

 - Staff able to spend more time on care, rather doing than administrative tasks